-- Students may withdraw from any course during the drop/add period without any record of enrollment in that class on their permanent record. - For any course dropped after the drop/add period and until the "Last Day to Withdraw from a Course" deadline, a 'W' will be entered on the permanent record and will not be counted in computing the student's academic average.
-No refund will be made for any course dropped after the official drop/add period. - Courses dropped after the authorized withdrawal period will be marked 'WF' and will be counted as 'F' in computing the student's academic average.
-No course may be dropped after Study Day. - Dropping courses at any time during the semester may affect a student's academic progress and has the potential to extend the time it takes to complete a degree.
+- Students may withdraw from a course during the drop/add period without any record of enrollment in that class on their permanent record. - For any course dropped after the drop/add period and until the "Last Day to Withdraw from a Course" deadline, a 'W' grade will be entered on the permanent record and will not be counted in computing the student's academic average.
+No refund will be made for any course dropped after the official drop/add period. - Courses dropped after the authorized withdrawal period will be marked with a 'WF (Withdrawn failing)' which will will be counted as a 'F' grade in computing the student's academic average.
+No course may be dropped after Study Day.

+- Dropping courses at any time during the semester may affect a student's academic progress and has the potential to extend the time it takes to complete a degree.
 Eligibility to receive financial aid during the current semester and for future academic semesters may be impacted.
 Students should contact the Financial Aid Office regarding these matters. - Grove City College reserves the right to withdraw a student from any course or from the College.